honzajavorek/honzajavorek.cz/content/2020-01-14_courting-haskell.md

 ### Latin

 Okay, now seriously.
 Learning Haskell feels like if I was a Chinese and I decided to learn Latin.
 It's not very practical, but it gets me a strong foundation for learning almost any contemporary European language, and it gives me an intro to the cultural background.
 I'd say Haskell and Lisp are like Latin and Greek of functional programming.
-Many other functional languages adopt Haskell's theory, naming, syntax, type declarations, etc. At the LambdUp conference it felt like if an F# person wants to talk to a Closure person, they talk in Haskell.
+Many other functional languages adopt Haskell's theory, naming, syntax, type declarations, etc. At the LambdUp conference it felt like if an F# person wants to talk to a Clojure person, they talk in Haskell.
 When I went through [this issue](https://functional.christmas/2019/4) of [functional.christmas](https://functional.christmas/), I was surprised that the Elm code examples were almost valid Haskell.

 ### Math